I built this calculator because I wanted to know "how many more" Ralts I needed to catch before finding a better one (the answer was 35 - yikes!).

 1/25 (chance of getting any specific nature)

 So, the odds off getting this specific sequence on a pokemon is: 0.000000897%.
 That number is way to small to comprehend because at level 100, there are more than 18.5 million possible combinations.
-If you were to calculate the probability at level 25, it's more meaningful: 0.0044% chance.
+If you were to calculate the probability at level 25, it's more meaningful: 0.0044% chance or 1 in 227.

 To get the total proability of viable pokemon, all we do is add up all the weighted probability of each viable pokemon.